nickjbraun/nba/README.md

 # to see list of all environments
 conda info -e
+conda env list
 # to deactivate
-source deactivate
+conda deactivate
 # to delete a no longer needed environment
-conda remove -n yourenvname -all
+conda env remove -n nba_env